jyang234/jyang-sandbox/README.md

 * Cloudfront as CDN
 * SSL enabled!
 * CircleCI deployment!
- Some bugs I'm still working on:
-* Lambda/APIGateway handling the Contact form

 The following is included with the cloudformation:
 * Lambda IAM role with SES SendEmail policy
 * S3 bucket to host website
 * Cloudfront configured with SSL
 * Contact form Lambda
-* API Gateway POST method for Contact form lambda (Broken)
+* API Gateway POST method for Contact form lambda
  ### How to deploy:

+ #### Via Cloudformation/AWS cli
  Simply deploy the included cloudformation template with the following parameter overrides:
 * BlogBaseName: What you would like to name your blog
 * ContactReceiverEmail: The Contact form response receiver email address